Looking ahead to 2021-22

 Freedom of Information, complaints and parliamentary questions

-We received 20 subject access requests, compared to five in 2018-19.
+We received five subject access requests.
 We responded to all of these promptly.
-We received one complaint and this is pending closure from the ICO.
-We also received six requests for erasure under the General Data Protection Regulation/Data Protection Act 2018.
+We received one complaint and this is pending closure from the ICO related to a response issued in 2019.
+We also received two requests for erasure under the General Data Protection Regulation/Data Protection Act 2018.

-We responded to 49 parliamentary questions during 2019-20, including questions about digital campaigning, electoral fraud, the accuracy and completeness of the electoral registers and the effectiveness of electoral law.
-Bridget Phillipson MP, a member of the Speaker’s Committee, was our spokesperson in the UK Parliament and answered questions on our behalf.
+We responded to 27 parliamentary questions during 2020/21, including questions about digital campaigning, electoral fraud, the accuracy and completeness of the electoral registers and the effectiveness of electoral law.
+Chris Matheson MP, a member of the Speaker’s Committee, was our spokesperson in the UK Parliament and answered questions on our behalf.